Breakfast With Narcissus

 The Client

-Adrift in a basket on an ocean of sky, Coriander eyes the fire spewing from a hole in their table and tries to choose between two undesirable endings: burning to death in a hot air balloon or falling a thousand feet onto rocks and cacti.
-Their craft is at the center of a jewel-toned armada whose bright colors seem even brighter next to the salt-white clouds.
-As far as last meals go, this feast for the eyes makes a good one—or it would if any of this were real.
-In actuality there are no balloons, flames, or snow-caked Saguaros here, just thirty tables in a sentient cafe that likes to highjack patrons’ eyesight to serve Arizona Airfield At Sunset alongside the brioche French toast.
+Adrift in a basket on an ocean of sky, Coriander eyes the fire spewing from a hole in their table and tries to choose between two undesirable endings: burning to death in a hot air balloon or falling a thousand feet onto sharp rocks and cacti.
+Their balloon flies at the center of a jewel-toned armada whose bright colors flash across the salt-white clouds.
+For a last meal this feast for the eyes would be sumptuous beyond belief—if any of it were real.
+In truth, there are no balloons, gas burners, or snow-caked Saguaros here; just a sentient cafe that loves to hijack patrons’ eyesight to serve up Arizona Airfield alongside the brioche French toast and spicy potatoes.

-Coriander drinks coffee that is blacker than their hair as a girl clambers out of a nearby balloon and skips toward them.
-Clouds congeal around her legs because the cafe knows children cannot fly, but is itself too young to invent a better lampshade.
-The girl comes right up to Coriander’s basket, folds her brown arms on its wicker side, and asks, “Do you have more than one person in your head?”
+Like the toast, Coriander is real.
+They add sugar to an espresso blacker than their hair as a girl walks toward them through open air.
+Clouds seem to congeal around her legs because the cafe knows children cannot fly, but is itself too young and immature to invent a better lampshade.
+The girl comes right up to Coriander’s basket, folds her brown arms on the wicker, and asks, “Do you have more than one person in your head?”

-“Don’t be scared,” she says.
-“My mom’s plural and she always gets two drinks because one of her headmates is a Coffee Person and the other is a Tea Person.
+“Don’t be scared,” the girl says, “my mom is plural and she always gets two drinks because one of her headmates is a Coffee Person and the other is a Tea Person.
 I’m a Milkshake Person.
 What are you?”

-There are two cups on Coriander’s table.
-Equal parts relieved and amused, they answer her question candidly: “Two of us are Coffee People and Mouse loves all things sweet.”
+Equal parts relieved and amused, they answer candidly: “Two of us are Coffee People and Mouse loves all things sweet.”
+The comment ignites an internal argument between the headmates.

 DUTCH: I raised a child, Ham.
-I can’t remember every puke.
+That’s one puke among legions.

-Unaware of the conversation unfolding in Coriander’s head, the girl announces, “When I grow up I’m going to be plural, too.
-My best friends will be my headmates and we’ll live in my body because I’m the best at cartwheels.
-Watch.”
-Shells in her hair clatter musically as she does a cartwheel against blue sky.
-When her hands touch the invisible ground, the cafe panics and fixes Cumulous pompoms to them.
-As if that makes sense.
+Unaware of the conversation unfolding in Coriander’s head, the girl announces, “When I grow up I’m going to be plural, too, with my best friends as my headmates and we’ll live in my body because I’m the best at cartwheels.
+Watch me.”
+Shells in her hair clatter musically as she performs a midair cartwheel that flies in the face of physics.
+The cafe throws up its hands and affixes Cumulous pompoms to hers, as if that makes things more real.

 HAM: Another one, Mouse?